May 18, 2026

 Click Uninstall to remove the service.
 The service status will read “Not Installed.”

-If you want to enable TLS Connect to deploy certificates to other Windows or Linux servers, you need to create an agent so that the server can communicate with TLS Connect.
+If you want TLS Connect to deploy certificates to other Windows or Linux servers, you need an agent so that the server can communicate with TLS Connect.
+You should have received the agent file from your Account Manager during the onboarding process.
+If you are missing the file, reach out to your Account Manager to receive it.

-Open a text editor on the server that will receive traffic from TLS Connect and paste the following text into the file:
+Open a text editor on the same server as the agent.exe file and paste the following text into the file:

-You can verify the configuration of the agent by running it.
+Run the agent.exe file to verify the configuration of the agent.
 If the message returned says “No task.
 Polling will stay quiet until a task arrives.” then the agent is active and ready for use.

 Automation profiles define where certificates are deployed when an automation task runs.